SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 In the firmware repository, Cumulocity IoT offers to collect reference firmware for devices.

-As opposed to software, you can only apply one firmware for any given device.
+As opposed to software, you can only apply one firmware to a given device.

 #### Viewing firmware

 Click **Firmware repository** in the **Management** menu in the navigator.

-The available firmware objects will be displayed, presented as a list.
+The available firmware objects will be displayed as a list.

 ![Firmware list](/images/users-guide/DeviceManagement/devmgmt-firmware-list.png)